AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/workflows/build-docker-gha.md

 - [Module testing GHAs](./run-module-gha.md) may pull the module-specific Docker image to run the module code in the pre-build image environment
 - The `OpenScPCA-nf` workflow pulls module-specific Docker images to reproducibly run modules and generate results <!-- STUB_LINK openscpca-nf -->
-- OpenScPCA contributors, as well as the wider research community, can freely pull module-specific images to reproducibly run OpenScPCA analysis modules, for example to locally run analysis modules or to develop within a Docker container
+- OpenScPCA contributors, as well as the wider research community, can freely pull module-specific images to reproducibly run OpenScPCA analysis modules, for example to locally run analysis modules

 All images pushed to ECR will be available from the [Amazon ECR Public Gallery](https://gallery.ecr.aws/openscpca) with docker tags of the form `public.ecr.aws/openscpca/{module-name}:latest`.
 For more information about pulling Docker images from ECR and using them locally, please see our documentation on using Docker images. <!-- STUB_LINK using images. -->